adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark-sql.md

   - Hadoop Distributed File System

 ---
-Apache Spark is an open-source cluster computing system that provides high-level API in Java, Scala, Python and R.[^1] Spark also packaged with higher-level libraries for SQL, machine learning, streaming, and graphs.
+Apache Spark is an open-source cluster computing system that provides high-level API in Java, Scala, Python and R.

-Spark SQL is Spark’s package for working with structured data.
+Spark also packaged with higher-level libraries for SQL, machine learning, streaming, and graphs.
+Spark SQL is Spark’s package for working with structured data [^1].

 ## 1. Start Hadoop, Copy a `csv` file to HDFS

 *The Hadoop Distributed File System (HDFS) is the primary data storage system used by Hadoop applications.
 It employs a `NameNode` and `DataNode` architecture to implement a distributed file system that provides high-performance access to data across highly scalable Hadoop clusters*.[^2]